nicolasedh/salomeToOpenFOAM/README.md

 called cellZones, in order to split use splitMeshRegions -cellZones

-The face are reoreded to "upper triangular order" but you might still benifit from a renumberMesh.
+The faces are reoreded to "upper triangular order" but you might still benifit from a renumberMesh.

+Support for internal patches (baffles) has been added.

 License